-Term Definition Resources Items of real or personal property, including cash, which may be used to meet the customer's needs for food or shelter.
-Resources are sometimes called "assets."
+Term Definition Resources Items of real or personal property, including cash, which may be used to receive the customer's needs for food or shelter.
+Resources are sometimes call "assets."
 NOTE Income received during the month is never treated as a resource.
-Any unspent amount of the income payment is not a resource until the following month.
+Any unspent amount of the income payment is not a resource used the following month. led ne the